 The resulting product nets Warshaw a $200,000 payment, but it is torture for gamers to play, featuring frustrating control over the lost alien, along with endlessly confusing gameplay.
 Expecting a windfall of sales, Atari manufactures around five million cartridges, but only one million are eventually purchased.
 Even though wary retailers had scaled back their orders on the game, many are still left with unsold product as they struggle to move E.T. off the shelves after an initial Thanksgiving rush.
 A lavish TV commercial for the video game is produced by Spielberg, who also handpicks its director.
 Even utilizing the cinematographer and camera operator from the film doesn’t help the ad dig E.T. the video game out of its hole.
 Bob Abbate, president of the Sounds Alive chain of music stores of Connecticut, would put the industry’s attitude about the game’s release most succinctly: “E.T. is a bomb”.

 Having been complacent in the boom years when nearly every new video game quickly sold out, grumblings from distributors and retailers now begin about formal return policies for surplus product from video game companies, a process known in the industry as “stock balancing”.
 Atari is left with a large inventory of unsold or returned cartridges as E.T. becomes one of the greatest video game flops in history, creating a noticeable drag on company sales figures.
 An E.T. coin-op game, as well as a computer version, are slated for release, although only the computer product makes it to stores: A similar yet different version of the console game, E.T.
-Phone Home! is released the next year by Atari for its 8-bit computer systems.
-Along with improved graphics comes a role reversal, with Elliott on the run looking for the scattered phone parts, while E.T. hides at home offering telepathic clues to their locations.
+Phone Home! is released in early 1983 by Atari for its 8-bit computer systems.
+Along with improved graphics comes a role reversal, with Elliott on the run looking for the scattered phone parts across four screens, while E.T. hides at home offering telepathic clues to their locations.
 The game also benefits from a group approach to its development, with game designers, graphic artists, sound engineers and programmers teaming up to produce it.